intel/iot-js-api/api/ble/README.md

 ...

 <a name="oncherror"></a>
 The `error` event is emitted when a Bluetooth error concerning operations with Characteristics needs to be reported to the application.
-Listeners are invoked with an [`Error`](https://nodejs.org/api/errors.html#errors_class_error) object as argument.
+Event listeners are invoked with an [`Error`](https://nodejs.org/api/errors.html#errors_class_error) object as argument.

 #### `BluetoothCharacteristic` methods